atmozki/dotfiles/README.md

-This README shows how to install my customised zshrc and vimrc files.
+This README shows how to install my customised dotfiles for Neovim, Doom Emacs and Zsh.

 ---